kibook/s1kd-tools/tools/s1kd-brexcheck/README.md

 the value of each object is within the allowed set of values.

 -f
-Output only the filenames of CSDB objects with BREX/SNS errors.
+Print the filenames of CSDB objects with BREX/SNS errors.

 -h -?
 Show the help/usage message.